Best Motorcycle Helmets: Our Picks for Staying Safe While You Ride

 - Use a cotton swab or Q-Tip to clean out the ventilation grates.
 Dust and particle build-up in the vents will inhibit airflow and worsen the quality of air inside the helmet.

 Q: Does every state require the use of motorcycle helmets?

-A: Currently, only Illinois, New Hampshire, and Iowa have no helmet use laws.
-However, there is a mountain of evidence showing motorcycle helmets save lives, so regardless of the law, you should wear one.
+Currently, only Illinois, New Hampshire, and Iowa have zero helmet use laws.
+Most states require one for all riders; in some states, only on minors.
+However, no matter where you ride there is a mountain of evidence showing motorcycle helmets save lives, so regardless of the law you should always wear one.